sdrobert/pydrobert-kaldi/README.rst

   attempts at reaching a paper deadline. write-pickle-to-table
-  Write the contents of of a pickle file(s) to a kaldi table.
+  Write the contents of of a pickle file(s) to a kaldi table. normalize-feat-lens
+  Ensure that features have the same length as some reference by truncating or appending frames. compute-error-rate
+  Compute an error rate between reference and hypothesis texts, such as a WER or PER.

 Installation
 ------------